SalesforceSFDC/Apex/Triggers/README.md

  * To access the records that caused the trigger to fire, use context variables.

 ``Trigger.New contains all the records that were inserted in insert or update triggers.``

+``Trigger.Old provides the old version of sObjects before they were updated in update triggers, or a list of deletd sObjects in delete triggers.``